ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ## Visualizing Sentiment With Zeppelin <a id="visualizing-sentiment-with-zeppelin"></a>
 ------------------------------------------------

-Make sure you Zeppelin service is started in Ambari and head over to the Zeppelin View.
+Make sure your Zeppelin service is started in Ambari and head over to the Zeppelin View.
+Alternative way to access Zeppelin is to head over to [http://sandbox.hortonworks.com:9995](http://sandbox.hortonworks.com:9995/).

 ![Hive Sentiment Analysis Results](/assets/nifi-sentiment-analytics/images/35_ambari_zeppelin_view.png)